MoVE beyond MVC

 Note: It's true that Rails has an ActiveModel abstraction that may be used with non-relational databases.
 But this is basically a tool to make non-relational databases act as if they were relational, which means adding all the same structural problems on top of a database model that doesn't inherently have them.

 Both via the web and via code, Wagn creators add power to Wagn by extending sets of cards with rules.
-Wagneers create card-based rules by connecting Setting to Set of cards.
+Wagneers create card-based rules by connecting settings to sets of cards.
 Developers create code-based rules by connecting views, events, and model methods to sets of cards.

 In the early days of Wagn, we followed common MVC patterns and created new Rails models for cards, revisions, cardtypes, users, roles, roles_users, etc. To interact with all these models, we created custom controllers and views in standard MVC fashion.
 But as Wagn has evolved, we've seen tremendous benefit from getting rid of all that and moving functionality back into cards.
 In fact, we've deleted most of the old tables and are working to delete more.